 What Is Light Painting?

-In light painting photography, you’ll use handheld light to paint a scene while the camera’s shutter left open during a long exposure.
+You’ll use a handheld light to paint a scene while the camera’s shutter left open during a long exposure.
 And the good news is, it’s super simple once you get the hang of it.

 You can paint everything from words to swirls to shapes to wild flying animals — anything that ignites your creativity and inspires your photo-taking.

-Light Source: For light painting, you’ll need a light source!
-Photographers commonly use flashlights, pen lights, laser pointers etc.
+You’ll need a light source!
+Photographers commonly use flashlights, pen lights, laser pointers, etc. Fixed light will not work in this case.

-Go for a shutter speed between 11 and 30 seconds for a longer exposure, an aperture between f/8 and f/32 and an ISO of 100 or 200.
+What about light painting photography settings?
+You can use manual mode.
+Go for a shutter speed between 11 and 30 seconds for a longer exposure, an aperture between f/8 and f/32, and an ISO of 100 or 200.

 Create the Shot